 Some days are etched in your mind forever.
 For me, one of these days occurred after returning from a particularly arduous business trip.
-I entered our offices, exhausted and needing to refocus my attentions when my assistant pulled me aside to say that a couple of people from the Chamber of Commerce were waiting to see me.
+I entered our offices, exhausted, and needing to refocus my attention when my assistant pulled me aside to say that a couple of people from the Chamber of Commerce were waiting to see me.

 I had been nominated for the Small Business Person of the Year award, my assistant explained, and they wanted to interview me as part of their evaluation.

 Worn out from my trip, but simultaneously thrilled, I hurried to my office and put on my best face.

 Insight: Sometimes simple phrases have a way of distilling our thoughts and beliefs down to their very essence.